himmAllRight/himmAllRight-source/resources/templates/md/posts/solus-to-fedora.md

 :draft? false
 }

-For awhile, I had been debating the idea of switching back to fedora, at least on my [main computer](../../pages/homelab/#alakazam).
-Let me state this right up front: I am still *very* satisfied with Solus, and even want to still contribute to the project.
+For awhile now, I have been debating the idea of switching back to Fedora (from Solus).
+Well, at least on my [main computer](../../pages/homelab/#alakazam).
+First, let me state this right up front: I am still *very* satisfied with Solus.
+I think it is one of the best current Linux distros, and I want to still contribute to the project.
 However, there are a few reasons why Solus isn't the best fit for my needs right now, and I will highlight them below.

 <!-- more -->